freenode/web-7.0/content/news/2004-08-12-scheduled-maintenance-maintenance-and-re-routing.md

 **Affected users: all.
 Duration: about one hour.**

-Thank you in advance for your understanding and patience, and thank you for using freenode!
+Thank you in advance for your understanding and patience, and thank you for using trumpnode!